rickt/gsuitemdm/mdmtool/README.md

 * `Wipe`
 	* `$ mdmtool wipe -s SN -d DOMAIN`

-A confirmation dialog before any action requires a (Y/N) response.
+All actions require a valid (Y/N) confirmation response before being executed.

 ### Action Details
 | Action  | What it does                 | Details on what it does                                                              |